 Sam Otto and Crestaurum Deposits

 In November 2019, Gold Terra published its first mineral resource estimate on the property.
 The mineral resource encompasses four deposits (Sam Otto, Crestaurum, Barney and Mispickel) within a three kilometre radius.
-It incorporates the results from 463 drill holes totaling 90,751 metres, from which 201 drill holes totaling 42,447 meters were completed by Gold Terra from 2014 to 2019.
+It incorporates the results from 463 drill holes totaling 90,751 m, from which 201 drill holes totaling 42,447 m were completed by Gold Terra from 2014 to 2019.

 Pit Constrained Inferred Mineral Resources

 |Pit Constrained Total||11,617,000||1.40||523,000|